- Oops!Something went wrong.Please try again later.

 Many investors are still learning about the various metrics that can be useful when analysing a stock.
 This article is for those who would like to learn about Return On Equity (ROE).
-By way of learning-by-doing, we'll look at ROE to gain a better understanding of Eversource Energy (NYSE:ES).
+We'll use ROE to examine Eversource Energy (NYSE:ES), by way of a worked example.

 The formula for return on equity is: